ray-project/ray-llm/README.md

 ### On a Ray Cluster

-Aviary uses Ray, meaning it can be deployed on Ray Clusters.
+RayLLM uses Ray Serve, so it can be deployed on Ray Clusters.

 Currently, we only have a guide and pre-configured YAML file for AWS deployments.
 **Make sure you have exported your AWS credentials locally.**